-The Leopard survey team setup 32 camera trap sites across the reserve over 4 days and have been monitoring the sites weekly.
+The Leopard survey team set up 32 camera trap sites across the reserve over 4 days and continued monitoring the sites weekly.
 The Leopard Survey uses the same historic camera sites year to year to keep the dataset consistent in order to monitor annual patterns in Leopard (Panthera pardus) densities.

-Our mornings were greeted with misty sunrises over the swamp, making our early mornings even more worth it.
-We have been lucky enough to have very good sightings of Lions with their cubs, and unforgettable encounters with Elephant breeding herds peacefully grazing around our vehicle.
-Most of our evenings have been filled with the calls of Wood Owls (Strix woodfordii) and Fiery-necked Nightjars (Caprimulgidae), making for very tranquil endings to our days.
+The mornings are greeted with misty sunrises over the swamp, making the early starts even more worth it.
+We are often lucky enough to have very good sightings of Lions with their cubs, and unforgettable encounters with Elephant breeding herds peacefully grazing around our vehicle.
+Most of our evenings are filled with the calls of Wood Owls (Strix woodfordii) and Fiery-necked Nightjars (Caprimulgidae), making for very tranquil endings to our days.

 Text by Leopard Survey Monitor Lauren Offord